kubernetes-sigs/kube-scheduler-simulator/keps/140-scenario-based-simulation/README.md

 - the generic iterator function that users can aggregate custom values.
 - (Do you have any other idea?
 Tell us!)

-By putting only the minimum simple information in ScenarioResult and providing functions to change it into a user-friendly structs, we can support many data structures without any changes to Scenario API.
+By putting only the minimum simple information in ScenarioResult and providing functions to change it into a user-friendly struct, we can support many data structures without any changes to Scenario API.

 #### Adding operations to running Scenario